-New FERPA PIN Policy
+Create a FERPA PIN

 For anyone that needs to request information about you from the University, will need to provide a PIN to allow the sharing of information.
 To set up a PIN for yourself, go to ConnectCarolina, click the Personal Information tile, and choose Student PIN from the left menu.